EverydayGreen is a serious DIY addict and has practiced green and frugal living her entire life. She is a freshwater fish enthusiast.

 So You Want to Get a Pet Shark?

 If you are serious about wanting to buy a pet shark, it's going to cost you some serious cash.
 True, sharks are much too large for the standard aquarium that you find in most homes.
 The minimum recommended size for a shark tank depends on the type of shark you want to keep.
 The range varies from 180 gallons to over 10,000 gallons.
 The tank will then have to be fitted with a saltwater filtration system and properly cycled before you can even think about making a shark purchase.
 Here's an idea of what it takes to build your own shark tank.
+This article will cover the following information and tips for shark owners:

-- How to Buy the Pet Shark That Is Right For You
+- How to Buy the Pet Shark That Is Right for You

 - Preparing Your Home Aquarium for Your Pet Shark